 Who Falls for Fake News?
-The Roles of Analytic Thinking, Motivated Reasoning, Political Ideology, and Bullshit Receptivity
+The Roles of Bullshit Receptivity, Overclaiming, Familiarity, and Analytic Thinking

-Keywords: fake news, news media, social media, analytic thinking, cognitive reflection test, intuition, dual process theory
+Keywords: fake news, news media, social media, analytic thinking, cognitive reflection test, intuition, dual process theory, bullshit, bullshit receptivity

 Suggested Citation: Suggested Citation